 I’m a financial advisor, and one thing I like to ask my clients is, “What is your perfect day?”

-You might think this question has nothing to do with overcoming job loss and finding a retirement fix, but trust me, it does.
+You might think this question has nothing to do with losing your corporate job and finding a retirement fix, but trust me, it does.